ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

 # CentOS 7 VM Build Instructions

-Follow these instructions to build the CentOS Linux 7.7 VM images.
+Follow these instructions to build the CentOS Linux 7.9 VM images.

 ## Build the Vagrant Box Images with Packer

 1. Start VirtualBox:
     Start Menu -- > All apps -- > Oracle VM VirtualBox -- > Oracle VM VirtualBox

-2. Build the CentOS Linux 7.7 'base-desktop' box (desktop):
+2. Build the CentOS Linux 7.9 'base-desktop' box (desktop):

     This will take several minutes to run.
-If this is the first time you are running a build, the ISO image for CentOS Linux 7.7 will be downloaded and cached locally.
+If this is the first time you are running a build, the ISO image for CentOS Linux 7.9 will be downloaded and cached locally.

-    ```shell
+    ```bash
     $ cd /<drive>/projects/devops-2.0/builders/packer/centos
-    $ packer build base-desktop-centos77-x86_64.json
+    $ packer build base-desktop-centos79-x86_64.json
     ```

-3. Build the CentOS Linux 7.7 'base-headless' box (headless):
+3. Build the CentOS Linux 7.9 'base-headless' box (headless):

     This will take several minutes to run.
-However, this build will be shorter because the ISO image for CentOS Linux 7.7 has been cached locally and the headless image contains fewer packages then the desktop image.
+However, this build will be shorter because the ISO image for CentOS Linux 7.9 has been cached locally and the headless image contains fewer packages then the desktop image.

-    ```
+    ```bash
-    $ packer build base-headless-centos77-x86_64.json
+    $ packer build base-headless-centos79-x86_64.json
     ```

-4. Build the CentOS Linux 7.7 'dev' box (desktop):
+4. Build the CentOS Linux 7.9 'dev' box (desktop):

     This will take several minutes to run.
-However, this build will be shorter because it is based on the 'base-desktop-centos77' image.
+However, this build will be shorter because it is based on the 'base-desktop-centos79' image.

     NOTE: By default, the __DEV VM__ build provisions the AppDynamics Java Agent which requires external credentials to download the installer.
 You will need